-Students enrolled in the 1500 Cosmetology All program are advised to refrain from loaning any part of their kit or textbooks.
+Students enrolled in the 1500 cosmetology all are advised to refrain from loaning any part of their kit or textbooks.
 The school is not responsible for items that are lost or stolen.
 Published kit lists herein are subject to change.